Of Jocks and Fags

 The demon drives the boys to haunt the local mall in search of girls.
 The boy meets a girl from a distant suburb.
 They exchange phone numbers and spend the next months talking so late into the night that they usually fall asleep with the receivers next to their ears.
 They see each other at the mall on weekends only occasionally.
 It doesn’t matter: the conversations intoxicate them for months.
 Then he—or she, it doesn’t matter—meets someone else and life goes on.
 The break-up doesn’t hurt.

-That order comes when the boy’s family decides that it is in the boy’s best interests to move to a new community in order to go to an all-white school, rather than the desegregated, predominantly ‘black’ school he is currently zoned for.
+That order comes when the boy’s father decides that it is in the boy’s best interests to move to a new community in order to go to an all-white school, rather than the desegregated, predominantly ‘black’ school he is currently zoned for.
 The boy dutifully packs his belongings—his comic books, his varsity jacket, his “Most Popular” award from junior high graduation—and unpacks them in his new bedroom in the suburbs.

 The only person he knows in his new community is the girl from the mall.
 It has been years since they have spoken.